top of page

 The Science of Humour in Marketing

 You might ask: what exactly makes something funny?
+How to embrace humor in marketing?
 With reference to the Benign Violation Theory, humor is something that must be accepted by social norms and relatively harmless to make us laugh.
+Some common approaches to the use of humor in marketing are provided below for a better understanding.
+Read to find out more!

 1. Advertisement with memes